Opioid Drug Overdoses Underestimated 24% between 2008-2014

 Most people (63.4 percent) who misused these medications reported doing so to relieve physical pain.
 About 41 percent who misused opioids obtained them for free from a friend or relative.
 Misuse is defined as use of a medication without a prescription, for a reason other than as directed by a physician, or in greater amounts, more often, or longer than prescribed.

 Arrowhead Lodge Recovery – Successful Opioid Addiction Treatment

 Addiction Recovery and Chronic Pain Management

-Arrowhead Lodge Recovery is a residential-only gender specific rehab for men, baby boomers and older.
+Arrowhead Lodge Recovery is a gender specific rehab for men, baby boomers and older.
 Our treatment facility is located in the beautiful mountains above Prescott, Arizona.
 We have chosen to keep our facility small – and staff to client ratio large.